didi/gendry/README.md

 averageScore := result.Float64()
 ```

-If you want to clear the zero value in the where map, you can use builder.OmitEmpty
+If you want to clear the value '0' in the where map, you can use builder.OmitEmpty
 ``` go
 where := map[string]interface{}{
 		"score": 0,